Massive photons: an infrared regularization scheme for lattice QCD+QED

+and $\bm{\nu} \in {\mathbb Z}^3$.
+By contrast, the leading nonvanishing correction for neutral baryons [mesons] appears at $N^2LO$ [next-to-next-to-next-leading-order ($N^3LO$)].
+Because the zero mode of the temporal photon is treated exactly in \Eq{zero_mode}, the FV corrections are calculated with this mode removed--a manifestation of which is the subtracted term appearing at LO.

-Electroquenched numerical calculations of the hadron spectrum were performed using a modified version of the Chroma software suite \cite{Edwards:2004sx}.
-Studies were performed using dynamical $SU(3)$ flavor symmetric isotropic QCD gauge field configurations generated using a tadpole-improved L\"{u}scher-Weisz gauge action and clover fermion action.
-The configurations correspond to a single lattice spacing $a = 0.1453(16)$~fm and three spatial extents: $L\sim3.48$ fm, $4.64$ fm and $6.96$ fm.
-The pion (kaon) and nucleon masses in physical units are $\bar m_\pi = \bar m_{K} = 807.0(0.2)(8.9)$~MeV and $\bar m_n = 1.634(0)(18)$~MeV, with uncertainties from a combined statistical and fitting systematic and lattice spacing, respectively.
-The choice of masses ensures that the only appreciable finite-volume corrections to hadron masses are those arising from QED effects.
-The QCD ensembles used in this work comprise 956 ($L/a=24$), 515 ($L/a=32$) and 342 ($L/a=48$) configurations and are a subset of those described in~\cite{Beane:2012vq}; further details regarding the ensembles, lattice action and parameters can be found there.
+{\bf Lattice parameters and ensembles --} Electroquenched numerical calculations of the hadron spectrum were performed using a modified version of the Chroma software suite \cite{Edwards:2004sx}.
+Studies were performed using dynamical SU(3) flavor symmetric isotropic QCD gauge field configurations generated using a tadpole-improved L\"{u}scher-Weisz gauge action and clover fermion action.
+The configurations correspond to a single lattice spacing $a = 0.1453(16)$~fm, three spatial extents: $L\sim3.48$ fm, $4.64$ fm and $6.96$ fm, and temporal extents $T>L$.
+The pion (kaon) and nucleon masses in physical units are $\bar m_\pi = \bar m_{K} = 807.0(9.1)$~MeV and $\bar m_n = 1.634(18)$~GeV, respectively.
+This choice of masses ensures that the only appreciable FV corrections to hadron masses are those arising from QED effects.
+The QCD ensembles used in this work comprise 956 ($L/a=24, T/a=48$), 515 ($L/a=32, T/a=48$) and 342 ($L/a=48, T/a=64$) configurations and are a subset of those described in Ref.~\cite{Beane:2012vq}; further details regarding the ensembles, lattice action and parameters can be found there.